prosper00/arpeggiator/README.md

 ![Prototype Back](20201114_165149.jpg?raw=true "Back Side")
 ![Prototype Speaker](20201117_184812.jpg?raw=true "with speaker")

+### CURRENT STATUS: NOT WORKING
+- modified engine.cpp to call the synth library instead of outputting MIDI.
+Synth occasionally squeaks the speaker, but nothing musical at all.
+If I call synth AND MIDI, I get horribly choppy and intermittent notes on MIDI, and random-sounding sqwacks on the speaker.
+Commenting out the display routines helps somewhat, but doesn't solve the problem, which makes me think I'm pushing the CPU or interrupts too hard... but I'm only using two voices right now, and CPU of 32MHZ... the synth library should supposedly be able to power 4 voices at 40% CPU on a 16MHz board.
+- debug step: incorporate the use of 'tone()' where the MIDI call goes - seems to sort of work, but the frequency of the notes is all wrong.
+Otherwise, seems to work OK.

 ## Done:
 - built up the circuit on a protoboard
 - tweaked some preferences and pin assignments